Some terms in a query might be considered insignificant query terms.

 Or the words that might be pulled from a query could have been “common words” that tend to show up frequently in lots of documents on the web.
 While these frequently occurring words could also be stop words, they don’t necessarily have to.
 But removing them might also not work well in returning results to search that searchers really want to see.

-A Google patent granted today looks at terms within queries, and explores how a search engine might ignore some of the words that might be of little significance based upon the context of a query.
+A Google patent granted today looks at terms within queries and explores how a search engine might ignore some of the words that might be of little significance based upon the context of a query.
 It might consider such terms as optional.

-Insignificant Terms in Queries
+Insignificant Query Terms

 Instead of classifying words on the basis of whether or not they are stop words, or words that frequently appear on the Web, it makes sense to look instead at words that may not appear too frequently within the context of other words within the same query.
 That is at least, if there aren’t many or even any results that show up for the original query performed by a searcher.